moduIo/Artificial-Intelligence/README.md

 # Artificial Intelligence
 CSE 537 Artificial Intelligence - Fall 2016 - Stony Brook University

-HW1 is an implementation of a puzzle solver which uses heuristic search to solve instances of the 8 and 15 puzzle.
+HW1 is an implementation of a puzzle solver which uses heuristic searchs to solve instances of the 8 and 15 puzzle.
+Specifically A*, IDA*, DLA* are all implemented.

 HW2 is an implementation of a constraint solver which solves graph coloring problems using recursive best first search and min-conflicts algorithms.